4/25/2019

 Chief Financial Officer

-Yeah, the only thing I'd add, Pete, Tom hit it right on.
+Yeah, the only thing I'd add, Pete, you know, Tom hit it right on.
 I mean, they've got such a broad portfolio.
-There isn't a single program or program area that we're dependent upon here in the near term, certainly this year and into the future to drive the growth.
-It's coming from some of the classified work, some of our -to-air business, the missile defense business that SM3 participates in.
-So I think that's a key feature.
-They've got the largest amount of franchises in the company.
-And while they're all at various stages, they're all contributing, or most all are contributing to the growth this year.
+There isn't a single program or program area that we're dependent upon here in the near term, certainly this year and into the future, to drive the growth.
+It's coming from some of the classified work, some of our air-to-air business, the missile defense business that, you know, SM-3 companies, participates in, so I think that's a key feature.
+They've got the largest amount of franchises in the company, and while they're all at various stages, they're all contributing, or most all are contributing to the growth this year.

 speaker